-The more of these five things your life contains, provided they are positive things and not negative, the better.
-The main reason for this is that it spreads your psychic needs around.
-A kiss from a loved one, a compliment from a friend, an hour daydreaming, a couple of hours on a fun outing and meeting a work goal or making progress on one is much more likely to keep a person happy than a day alone wondering why life is such a drag and why they are so lonely!
+The more of these things your life contains, provided they are positive and not negative, the better.
+The main reason it’s better is that it spreads your psychic needs around.
+A kiss from a loved one, a compliment from a friend, an hour daydreaming, a couple of hours on a fun run and meeting a work goal or making progress on one is much more likely to keep a person happy than a day alone wondering why life is such a drag and why they are so lonely!

 I have met people who became physically and psychologically ill because one close, horribly toxic, relationship gradually pushed everything else out of their lives!

-These are the five things people can have in their lives.
-These things can help protect mental health or contribute to problems.
+These are the six things people can have in their lives that can help protect a persons mental health or cause a person problems.

 The more people you have in your life that know you well and love you the better equipped you will be to cope when things go wrong.
-Family includes your partner, children, parents and other long term or intimate relationships.
+Family includes your children, parents, siblings and other extended family relationships.

 The more people you have in your life whose company you enjoy, people who care about you, the better equipped you will be to find life enjoyable.
 Close friends fall into this category but so do other friends and social acquaintances.

 This one may shock you and you may be shaking your head in protest but read on.
 People need a purpose of some kind for their lives, something to reach for, some thing that makes them feel valuable or useful.
-The work may be paid but it can also be volunteer work or home duties, anything at all as long as the work makes you feel useful or valuable.
+The work may be paid but it can also be volunteer work or home duties, anything at all as long as the work makes you feel useful or valuable in some way.